Labour Inspectorate charges two Chorus subcontractors

+The Labour Inspectorate is lining up its first two scalps as it cracks down on alleged widespread exploitation of workers in the Chorus-driven Ultrafast Broadband (UFB) fibre rollout.

-The Labour Inspectorate has lodged cases with the Employment Relations Authority (ERA) against two Chorus subscontractors: Sunwin Technologies and Babylon Communications, the agency's National Manager Stu Lumsden tells the Herald.
+The watchdog has lodged cases with the Employment Relations Authority (ERA) against two Chorus subscontractors: Sunwin Technologies and Babylon Communications, the agency's National Manager Stu Lumsden tells the Herald.

 Dates for hearings have yet to be set.

-On October 8, following an investigation carried out in tandem with Immigration NZ, the Inspectorate alleged that 73 of 75 subcontractors involved in the Ultrafastbroad (UFB) rollout had systematically failed to meet minimum employment standards.
+On October 8, following an investigation carried out in tandem with Immigration NZ, the Inspectorate alleged that 73 of 75 subcontractors involved in the UFB rollout had systematically failed to meet minimum employment standards.

 It alleges some staff have been paid below the minium wage and not received holiday pay, while others have worked extended trial or "volunteer" periods for no pay, among other breaches of labour laws.